The 2018 Farside Football Pool

 This is a handy printable PDF entry sheet with the games all listed, team records and even sparklines, which get more useful as the season rolls on.
 Print this thing out, sit down with a cup of coffee, and work out your picks on paper.
 Then...

 It’s easy; find your name in the dropdown list, enter your password, make your selections (use each weighting only once!), pick a tiebreaker, and then hit the Submit button at the bottom.
 Don't forget that password! (probably best to use some form of your name).
 Returning this year: The Thursday Pick Six!
 If you don't get your Thursday pick in I will make an automatic selection for you.
-Oh shoot.
-The Pick Six team for 2017 Week 7 will be the Kansas City Chiefs for 6.
-Sorry.
+There is no Thursday game this week and thus no Pick Six pick.

 - Check Your Entry I will send you a confirming email when I import your entry into the spreadsheet.
 Check to make sure your picks are what you expected.
 If they’re not, it’s because either a) you put them in wrong or b) someone else got a bit sloppy in selecting names and inadvertently sent in an entry as yours.
 This is where that password thing comes in handy.
 Please note that this confirmation won’t happen instantly--it comes when I put the entries in the spreadsheet, not when you submit them.